 Blocks allow you to structure your project, to use parts of it again and again.
 They can contain scene objects, assets and patches.

-Patch Groups allow you to save and share groups of patches with other Spark AR Studio creators.
-Saved patch groups can’t contain producer patches, consumer patches or any assets.
+Patch Assets allow you to save and share groups of patches with other Spark AR Studio creators.
+Patch Assets can’t contain producer patches, consumer patches or any assets.

 Blocks can only be used in projects with meters as the unit of measurement.